utku-norman/justhink_world/README.md

 You can check the installation in a Python interpreter (e.g. by running `python` in a terminal).

-### Print a list of available worlds and try to initialise all of the worlds.
+### Print a list of available worlds and initialise all the worlds.
 ```
 from justhink_world import list_worlds, create_all_worlds